tsuereth/glog/content/post/2020/05/30_moleksyntez.md

 It doesn't help my motivation that, like TIS, this game drip-feeds a barely-there story.

 I feel kinda bad for bailing on a Zachtronics game without finishing its main puzzles, and <i>especially</i> bad that I still haven't caught up to one of my Steam friends in the optimization leaderboards.
 That may haunt me enough that I need to return to the synthesizer someday.
-But for now, I'm satisfied with what I got out of MOLEK-SYNTEZ.
+But for now, I'm satisfied with what I got out of Molek-Syntez.

 <b>Better than</b>: {{% game "Opus Magnum" %}}Opus Magnum{{% /game %}}
 <b>Not as good as</b>: {{% game "SpaceChem" %}}SpaceChem{{% /game %}}